 No Debt + Nice Income = Skip This Post

-If you have no debt and a nice retirement or business income, you might want to skip this blog post and re-join us next week.
+If you have no debt and a nice retirement or business income, you might want to skip this post and check out some of our other articles.
 If not, here we go.

 Be Honest With Yourself